Connect with others who understand.

 • Weight gain

-• Topiramate (Epronita, Topamax, Trokendi XR, Qudexy XR) — This anticonvulsant is considered a first-line preventive option for migraine, alongside medications like propranolol.
-Research suggests it may work by calming hyperexcitable nerve signaling in the brain.
+One type of anti-seizure medication, topiramate (Eprontia, Qudexy XR Sprinkle, Topamax, Trokendi XR), is FDA-approved and considered a first-line preventive treatment for reducing headache frequency, along with medications such as propranolol.
+Research suggests it may work by calming overactive nerve signaling in the brain.

-Some anticonvulsants carry serious risks for birth defects and should not be taken by people who are pregnant or trying to become pregnant.
-Side effects of anticonvulsants can include:
+Some anti-seizure drugs, such as divalproex sodium, carry serious risks of birth defects and should not be taken if you’re pregnant or trying to become pregnant.
+Possible side effects include:

 • Dizziness